esimov/pigo/README.md

 ### Motivation
 The reason why Pigo has been developed is because almost all of the currently existing solutions for face detection in the Go ecosystem are purely bindings to some C/C++ libraries like `OpenCV` or `dlib`, but calling a C program trough `cgo` introduces huge latencies and implies a significant trade-off in terms of performance.
 Also in many cases installing OpenCV on various platforms is cumbersome.

-**The Pigo library does not require any additional modules or third party applications to be installed**, however in case you wish to run the library in a real time, webcam based desktop application you might need to have Python and OpenCV installed.
-Head over to this [subtopic](#real-time-face-detection-running-as-a-shared-object) for more explanation.
+**The Pigo library does not require any additional modules or third party applications to be installed**, though in case you wish to run the library in a real time desktop application you might need to have Python and OpenCV installed.
+Head over to this [subtopic](#real-time-face-detection-running-as-a-shared-object) for more details.

 ### Key features
 - [x] Does not require OpenCV or any 3rd party modules to be installed